ahmadr9279/api-independent-study/entries/entry02-mvp.md

 ## Takeaways

 1. If at first you don't succeed, Google.
-2. Don't be afraid to modify your search query.
+And if that doesn't work, try modifying your question.
+Sometimes the right keyword is all it takes to find what you're looking for.
-3. Think about the user's experience.
+2. Think about the user's experience.
 I could have made the view say "true" or "false".
 But it **makes more sense from the user's perspective** to read "_____ can/can't go through the Green Glass Door".

 [Previous](entry01-plan.md)  |  [Next](entry03-twinword.md)